avvon/Automated-mc-server/README.md

 # Automated-mc-server
 Downloads and runs minecraft paper 1.16.5 server

-Simply cd into the folder MS.sh is in and run the command, "sudo bash ms.sh"
+Simply cd into the folder MS.sh is in and run the command, "sudo bash MS.sh"

 After this is will ask you to agree to the eula, cd into the folder, "MC", open "eula.txt" in a text editor e.x vim.
 Change eula=False to eula=True.